looking for her inner path

 Dansk PressKit DK

 Danish violinist and composer Line Kruse has constantly played with musical boundaries.
-Adopted by the community of South American musicians upon his arrival in Paris, his name is associated with the paths of the Argentine percussionist Minino Garay, the Cubans of Sabor A Son, and the Gotan Project.
+Adopted by the community of South American musicians upon her arrival in Paris, her name is associated with the paths of the Argentine percussionist Minino Garay, the Cubans of Sabor A Son, and the Gotan Project.

 Line Kruse leads two 19-piece ensembles, the Dansk7 septet and a 14-string BowLines ensemble.
 She was also able to decline her repertoire for smaller groups, from septet to quintet.
 Her work with large bands began with the album Dancing on Air (2012) written mainly for violin and Jazz Octet, which allowed the Swedish bass player Lars Danielsson to meet the Argentine drummer Minino Garay and the Afro-Peruvian percussionist Miguel Ballumbrosio .